 When we originally posted this article on January 7, three states had made the ballot with marijuana voter initiatives that, if passed, would legalize recreational or medical use.
 They are: New Jersey and South Dakota (both rec) and Misssissippi (med).

 A number of other states had their eye on the prize as well.
 Arizona, Arkansas, Florida, Idaho, Kentucky Ohio, Missouri, Montana, Nebraska, North Dakota and South Carolina were all in the midst of petition drives to get marijuana measures on the November ballot.
 None of these states have since approved cannabis initiatives for 2020.

-An early decrim state, Mississippi has lagged behind most of tha nation when it comes to medical marijuana, except for a CBD law passed in 2014.
-That can all change now with passage of Measure 65, the Mississippi Medical Marijuana Amendment, which has been approved for the ballot.
+An early decrim state, Mississippi has lagged behind most of the nation when it comes to medical marijuana, except for a CBD law passed in 2014.
+That can all change with passage of Initiative 65, the Mississippi Medical Marijuana Amendment, which has been approved for the ballot.